 The SRW bit in the SIMC1 register defines whether the master device wishes to read data from the I2C bus or write data to the I2C bus.
 The slave device should examine this bit to determine if it is to be a transmitter or a receiver.
 If the SRW flag is "1" then this indicates that the master device wishes to read data from the I2C bus, therefore the slave device must be setup to send data to the I2C bus as a transmitter.
-If the SRW flag is "0" then this indicates that the master wishes to send data to the I2C bus, therefore the slave device must be setup to read data from the I2C bus as a receiver.
+If the SRW flag is "0" then this indicates that the master wishes to send data to the I2C bus, therefore the slave device that the master wishes to send data to the I2C bus, therefore the slave device that the master wishes to send data to the I2C bus, therefore the slave device must be setup to read data from the I2C bus as a receiver.